abetusk/scratch/notes/Research-Scope.md

   - AC3, AC4 algorithms to create arc consistent grid ($O(N \cdot M^3)$, $O(N \cdot M^2)$ resp.)
   - arc consistency doesn't imply non-contradictory or solvable.
 AC is purely a local property without any statement about the global system
-* General problem is NP-Copmlete but these algorithms work because we're in the easy region of the NP-Complete space
+* General problem is NP-Complete but these algorithms work because we're in the easy region of the NP-Complete space
 * Describe Breakout Model Synthesis (BMS):
   - proceed as in WFC
   - if reach a contradiction, reject choice, backtrack one level and try again